 Health state and prioritization

-When all health checks or at least three samples in the last one second fail, Magic Transit immediately transitions the tunnel from Healthy to Down and applies a priority penalty to routes through that tunnel.
+- When all health checks of at least three samples in the last one second fail, Magic Transit immediately transitions the tunnel from healthy or degraded to down, and applies a priority penalty to routes through that tunnel.

-When Magic Transit identifies a route that is not healthy, it applies the these penalties:
+When Magic Transit identifies a route that is not healthy, it applies these penalties:

 Applying a penalty instead of removing the route altogether preserves redundancy and maintains options for customers with only one tunnel.
 Penalties also support the case when multiple tunnels are unhealthy.